An oil purifier is a device designed to remove harmful impurities (solid particles, water and gases) from oil.

 Types of adsorbents used in oil purification

 One of the adsorbents used for oil purification is silica gel, a granular substance that is a form of silicon dioxide.
-Its practical application in oil purification is based on its porous structure and a different pore size (can vary from 0.1 to 1 nm).
+Its practical application in oil purification is based on its porous structure and pore size (can vary from 0.1 to 1 nm).

 Modern oil purifiers from GlobeCore